venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/troubleshoot-operational-issues-with-the-siebel-adapter.md

 ###  <a name="BKMK_SiebelHang"></a> Siebel adapter may hang if the Siebel server is restarted
  **Problem**

- If the Siebel server is restarted while the [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] is sending a message to the Siebel server using, the [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] may hang.
+ If the Siebel server is restarted while the [!INCLUDE [adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] is sending a message to the Siebel server using, the [!INCLUDE [adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] may hang.

  **Resolution**

  Restart the BizTalk application host instance.
-To do so from the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console, in the console tree expand **BizTalk Group**, expand **Platform Settings**, and then click **Host Instances**.
-From the right pane, right-click the host name, and then select **Restart**.
+To do so from the [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console, in the console tree expand <strong>BizTalk Group</strong>, expand <strong>Platform Settings</strong>, and then click <strong>Host Instances</strong>.
+From the right pane, right-click the host name, and then select <strong>Restart</strong>.

 ###  <a name="BKMK_SiebelAction"></a> The adapter does not recognize the action on the physical port even though you use the binding file generated by the Consume Adapter Service add-in to create the ports
  **Problem**

- After you use the [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] to generate schema for a specific operation on the Siebel system, the add-in also creates a port binding file.
-You can import this binding file using the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console to create physical ports in BizTalk Server.
+ After you use the [!INCLUDE [consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] to generate schema for a specific operation on the Siebel system, the add-in also creates a port binding file.
+You can import this binding file using the [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console to create physical ports in BizTalk Server.
 However, when you send messages to the Siebel system using such ports, the adapter fails to understand the action specified on the port and gives an error similar to the following:

 ```
 Microsoft.ServiceModel.Channels.Common.UnsupportedOperationException: Incorrect Action